- Horse Owner

 - All horses rated 20 or below at the end of each racing season.

 - Horse whose veterinary histories indicate that they are no longer sound and/or safe racing propositions.
 This includes horses with one eye or blind of an eye, horses that have suffered 3 bleeding attacks and horses that have suffered 3 episodes of irregular heart rhythm.
 Provided that any horse which will be an 8 year old at the season end or which has not run in a race under the Rules of Racing for a full season will be required to have a full veterinary examination to determine its suitability to remain in training for the coming season.
+In the event that a horse is assessed to be no longer a sound and/or safe racing proposition, Owners may request via the trainer that a review of the horse’s suitability to continue in training and racing be conducted by the Club’s Equine Soundness and Welfare Assessment Panel (ESWAP).

 - Any horse imported under the Private Purchase Griffin scheme which after one full season is deemed to be beneath the standards required by the Stewards.